servicecoinrwb/Refrigerated-Room-Analysis-Tool/README.md

 🤝 Contributing

-Pull requests are welcome!
+Pull requests are welcome.
-If you have suggestions (additional load types, more applications, improved infiltration formulas), feel free to open an issue.
+Have ideas (more product types, more use cases, improved TD logic)?
+Open an issue.

 📜 License

-This project is licensed under the MIT License.
+Licensed under the MIT License.